dayseanm04/network/CCNA/Configuring-Spanning-Tree/task-configs/task4.md

 ### 🧠 Why Didn’t the Root Port Change?
 - STP only uses port priority as a tie-breaker if the root path cost are equal.
 - In this case, the root path cost did NOT change, so:
-  - Port priority configuration had no effect on root port selection.
+  - The port priority configuration had no effect on root port selection.
   - F0/2 still had the lowest overall cost to reach the root bridge.